Taylorwang0614/Taylorwang0614/README.md

-Hi, I’m Zhengguang Wang@Taylorwang0614
+Hi, I’m Zhengguang Wang
-I’m currently studying in Dalian University of Technology I’m looking to collaborate on digital twin technology
+I’m currently studying at Dalian University of Technology I’m looking to collaborate on digital twin technology